RESTART OF UFFMM AS SCIENTIFIC WORKPLACE.

 In a meta-scientific point of view the systems engineering process can become itself the object of an analysis.
 This is usually done by a discipline called philosophy of science (PoS).
 Philosophy of science is asking, e.g., what the ‘ingredients’ of an systems-engineering process are, or how these ingredients do interact?
 How can such a process ‘fail’?
 ‘How can such a process be optimized’?
 Therefore a philosophy of science perspective can help to make a systems engineering process more transparent and thereby supports an optimization of these processes.

 A core idea of the philosophy of science perspective followed in this text is the assumption, that a systems engineering process is primarily based on different kinds of actors (AC) whose interactions enable and direct the whole process.
 These assumptions are also valid in that case, where the actors are not any more only biological systems like human persons and non-biological systems called machines, but also in that case where the traditional machines (M) are increasingly replaced by ‘intelligent machines (IM)‘.
-Therefore the well know paradigm of human-machine interaction (HMI) will be replaced in this text by the new paradigm of Actor-Actor Interaction (AAI).
-In this new version the main perspective is not the difference of man on one side and machines on the other but the kind of interactions which are necessary and possible.
+Therefore the well know paradigm of human-machine interaction (HMI) — or earlier ‘human-computer interaction (HCI)’ will be replaced in this text by the new paradigm of Actor-Actor Interaction (AAI).
+In this new version the main perspective is not the difference of man on one side and machines on the other but the kind of interactions between actors of all kind which are necessary and possible.

-These considerations already introduce implicitly the concept of intelligent machines (IM).
+The concept of intelligent machines (IM) is understood here as a special case of the general Actor (A) concept which includes as other sub-cases biological systems, predominantly humans as instantiations of the species Homo Sapiens.
 While until today the question of biological intelligence and machine intelligence is usually treated separately and differently it is intended in this text to use one general concept of intelligence for all actors.
 This allows then more direct comparisons and evaluations.
 Whether biological actors are in some sense better than the non-biological actors or vice versa can seriously only be discussed when the used concept of intelligence is the same.